alexampersander/old.subnormal.github.io/README.md

 * Replace animation with something I _actually created_
 * With Parse, finish building a user system
 * Incorporate favico.js for notifications!
+* Get the login system working fully, more things for people logged in.

 ## Goals:
 * Have fun with this project!